Apollo Global Management: 2000–2005

 In April 2001, Apollo raised Apollo Investment Fund V with $3.7 billion of investor commitments.
 As of April 8, 2008, the fund had generated a 54% IRR net of fees.
 Among the investments made in Fund V (invested through 2006) were Affinion Group, AMC Entertainment, Berry Plastics, Cablecom, Compass Minerals, General Nutrition Centers (GNC), Goodman Global, Hexion Specialty Chemicals (Borden), Intelsat, Linens 'n Things, Metals USA, Nalco Investment Holdings, Sourcecorp, Spectrasite Communications, and Unity Media.

-Although the founders of Ares had completed a corporate spin-off with the formation of the firm in 1997, they had initially maintained a close relationship with Apollo and operated as the West Coast affiliate of Apollo.
+Although the founders of Ares had completed a corporate spin-off with the formation of the firm in 1997, they had initially maintained a close relationship with Apollo and operated as the West Coast affiliate of Apollo..
 In 2002, when Ares raised its first corporate opportunities fund, the firm announced that it would separate from its former parent company.
 The timing of this separation also coincided with Apollo's legal difficulties with the State of California over its purchase of Executive Life Insurance Company in 1991.
-In 2002, Attorney General of California Bill Lockyer accused Apollo, Leon Black, and an investor group led by French bank Credit Lyonnais of violating California law by having a foreign government-owned bank acquire the assets and bond portfolio of Executive Life Insurance Co. in 1991.
-Foreign banks are not allowed to own California insurance companies.
+The same year, Attorney General of California Bill Lockyer accused Leon and an investor group led by French bank Credit Lyonnais of violating California law by having a foreign government-owned bank acquire the assets and bond portfolio of Executive Life Insurance.

-Following the spin-off of Ares in 2002, Apollo developed two new affiliates to continue its investment activities in the capital markets.
-The first of these new affiliates, founded in 2003, was Apollo Distressed Investment Fund (DIF) Management, a credit-opportunity investment vehicle.

-In 2004, Apollo Real Estate acquired the Value Enhancement Funds family of investment vehicles to broaden its offerings in the "value-added" segment of the real-estate investment spectrum.